azusachino/flores/content/pages/Java Development.md

 ### ZGC

-ZGC is a garbage collector introduced in JDK 11 that is designed to perform low-lantency garbage collection in large heaps.
+ZGC is a garbage collector introduced in JDK 11 that is designed to perform low-latency garbage collection in large heaps.
 It is a concurrent garbage collector, which means it can perform garbage collection while the [[Java]] application is still running (not at the safe point), reducing the need for long pauses or stop-the-world events.

 1. Initialization (STW)
    1. The ZGC process begins with the initialization phase, where the JVM sets up the heap and initializes the ZGC threads.
 The heap is divided into regions, and each region is assigned to a ZGC thread for concurrent garbage collection.